 Macromolecular Solution Small-Angle X-ray Scattering (SAXS)

-A significant number of proteins can not be crystallized.
-For those proteins, it is possible to acquire valuable structural information (size and shape) by analyzing the manner in which they scatter X-rays known as Small Angle X-ray Scattering (SAXS).
+For those proteins, it is possible to acquire valuable structural information (size and shape) by analyzing the manner in which they scatter X-rays in solution, known as Small Angle X-ray Scattering (SAXS).
 This technique is used to study how the macromolecules in our cells interact with each other and function as “molecular machines.”

 Equilibrium SAXS

-BioCAT provides an AKTA Pure FPLC with two pumps, column and loop valves, and a multi-wavelength UV detector.
-The beamline also has the following GE columns available for users, though users are encouraged to bring their own columns to address potential cross contamination and reproducibility issues:
+The beamline also has the following SEC columns available for users, though users may also bring their own columns to address potential cross contamination and reproducibility issues:

 • Superdex 30 Increase 10/300 (MW ~0.1-7 kDa)